The Perfect 3 Day Lisbon Itinerary

 Lisbon’s Tagus River Promenade is a great place to spend a few hours, visiting the different monuments or just enjoying the lively atmosphere.
+It’s also a great spot to take some photos of Ponte 25 de Abril, Lisbon’s famous Suspension Bridge.
 There are many coffee shops and restaurants around and also food stands that offer some beer or wine accompanied by snacks.
 So grab a drink and join the locals who come here to sunbathe and admire the beautiful views.
 It was one of our favorite places in Lisbon.

 Lisbon Insider Tip: Another great place to taste the delicious pastels de nata is Mantreigaria and if you’d like to visit one of the hippest restaurants in Lisbon try La Cevicheria though you’ll probably need to wait in line for quite some time.

-Take a Day Trip to Sintra.
+Take a Day Trip to Sintra